cobluestars/dataherd-raika/README.md

 - peakTimes is an optional setting to increase the probability of generating timestamps during specific time intervals.
 Each peak time interval is defined by an array of start and end time strings.

-- In the example above, the timestamp will be generated between midnight and 8 AM on January 1, 2024, with increased probability of generating timestamps between 4 AM to 6 AM and 7 AM to 8 AM.
+- In the example above, the timestamp will be generated between midnight and 8 AM on January 1, 2024, with increased probability (twice) of generating timestamps between 4 AM to 6 AM and 7 AM to 8 AM.

+- 🐺 Version 1.2.5: Adjusted Peak Time Weight 🐺: Whenever possible, please distribute peak times evenly between the start time and end time.
+Setting peak times concentrated in specific time periods can result in abnormally high weightings.
+I will look into resolving this issue in the future.

 <br/>